Forensic Scientist

 if a person licks their fingers in order to aid them in counting money, counts the money and hands ti to another individual who places that money in their bra.
 Can there be saliva dna transfer to the breast?

-Asked by angie over 5 years ago
+Asked by angie almost 6 years ago

 I suppose that’s theoretically possible, but I wouldn’t think it likely.
 The saliva would sink into the paper of the money quickly, and then when swabbing the person’s skin you’d have to happen on the exact spot where that tiny bit of saliva transferred to.